cuhsat/lrsh/README.md

 * `-- exit` Shutdown server

 All other input will be evaluated and execute as Lua commands.
-The internal command `exec` will execute system commands by using the clients default system shell and return the results (`strerr` will be mapped to `stdout`).
+The internal command `exec` will execute system commands by using the users default system shell and return the results (`strerr` will be mapped to `stdout`).

 ## Environment